 Lovion FLOAT Workflow for Circulation Procedure

 The enquiries are managed by a central organisation of the network operator and are distributed to individual divisions using the module Lovion FLOAT.
 Afterwards, a complete response can be sent via Lovion FLOAT.
 The coordination in Lovion FLOAT is managed in a central location where deadlines for individual divisions can be monitored.
-As a result, this reduces numerous additional enquiries and prevents double work from being done.
-Thus, the circulation process is much quicker and more efficient.
+As a result, additional enquiries are reduced and work is not accidentally repeated.
+Thus, the circulation process is quicker and more efficient.

-During the circulation process, a number of processing steps are covered, which are characterised by different individuals.
-The circulation process starts with an internal or external enquiry reported by the team responsible for managing public related interests.
-This team is also in charge for managing the circulation process.
-The processing step "development proposal" involves the coordinator reporting a proposed development for each enquiry and circulating it.
+During the circulation process, a number of processing steps are covered.
+They are characterised by different individuals.
+The circulation process starts with an internal or external enquiry reported by the responsible team for managing public related interests.
+This team is also in charge of managing the circulation process.
+The processing step "development proposal" involves the coordinator reporting a proposed development for each enquiry and bringing it into circulation.

-In the step "reply", the enquiry is examined and processed by special organisational units within a responsible division and a formal response is released.
+In the step "reply", the enquiry is examined and processed by special organisational units within a responsible division.
+A formal response is released.
 Whilst the enquiry is being processed, the central coordinator monitors specific deadlines.